neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

 # Aggregations in Structured Streaming

-Aggregations over event-time windows ("streaming aggregations") with Structured Streaming are similar to using `GROUP BY` in batch operations in SQL: they compute some aggregate value for each value in the grouping columns you specify.
+Aggregations over event-time windows (streaming aggregations) with Structured Streaming are similar to using `GROUP BY` in batch operations in SQL - they compute some aggregate value for each value in the grouping columns you specify.

-In Structured Streaming, the grouping column is time, and event-time is the time embedded in the data itself.
-This allows window-based aggregations (such as the number of events every minute) to be just a special type of grouping on the event-time column – each time window is a group and each row can belong to multiple windows (groups).
+In Structured Streaming, the grouping column is generally time, and event-time is the time embedded in the data itself.
+While you can group on any column, grouping on time is essential for handling data that arrives out of order or with varying timestamps (records earlier in time can arrive after records later in time).
+By grouping data based on event-time, you can perform aggregations (such as counting, summing, averaging) over specific time windows (such as 5-minute intervals) or other custom intervals.

-Aggregations in Structured Streaming have the added complication that records can delayed and thus come out-of-order (records earlier in time can arrive after records later in time).
-In Structured Streaming, aggregate values are maintained for each window into which the event-time of a row falls.
+- Grouping by time allows you to create time windows for aggregations.
+- A time window defines a fixed-size interval of time (e.g., 10 minutes) and aggregates data within that window.
+For instance, you can group events into 10-minute windows and compute the count of events within each window.

 ## Conceptual example of streaming aggregations